HOME

 (Copy and paste into Google Earth.)

 Bicycling around Inle lake has become really popular; and people from many countries have done it and blogged about it.
 My bicycle map has been copied many times and, though I am not very happy about that, I take it as a compliment.
-I do update the Inle Lake map regularly; and that is why I would prefer it if you place only a LINK to my map on your website.
+I do update the Inle Lake map; and that is why I would prefer it if you place only a LINK to my map on your website.

 German Dutch English HOME